DeGatchi/career-log/README.md

 - I went on anti-depressants but decided to get a gym membership and go everyday instead and it has completely fixed my depression (#fk_anti_depressants).
 - Hopefully i'll finish my mev bot in the next couple of days (a simple version at least) and see where I go from there.
 There is only 1 competitor atm and basically for every day im not competing  is another day that person is making that $$$ (approve 4-5 txs every 20s - around $8-$30 - *cough* wtaf).
 Just for a simple arb + extra steps.
 Imagine a liquidation longtail or someshit.
 Anyway, not much has happened apart from my protocol development pause + beginning of MEV dev.
 Why?
 I prefer PvP over PvE ;) I'll finish off some of my old contracts after I get my bot up and running bc im learning so much.
 I stopped protocol dev bc i reached a point where i wasnt learning much at all.
 With mev im learning Rust, backend, bot creation, blockchain infrastructure (which is soooo interesting btw), Golang soon, and probs assembly and how shit works at a low level.
 Super valuable stuff to learn for all sectors of crypto.
 Anyway, ttyl log <3
 - Ty to (swampstream)[https://github.com/swampstream] for keeping me accountable for this :P (hope this helps, fren).
+- OH and portugal is adding 28(?)% tax soon (FML lol).
+- P.s. the Rust book is so good!
+Love learning about everything, now learning about Channels + Threads to run 2 things in parallel for the mev bot (monitoring systems).
+Cake_sniper was right...building something is the best way to learn a language.
+Thats why i was struggling before.
+Its bc i didnt have a direct goal of what to build / where to start, etc. Now i have direction.